greglund/byte_compress/doc/testing.rst

 A number of tests were performed to ensure the solution encoded input to compressed data well.
 Additionally, a decompress function was written to ensure original data could be restored back to the uncompressed state from the encoded data.

 The testing is done using the Ceedling test framework.
+The basic test premises are:

 1. Ensure the assignment data is compressible and decompressible
-2. Ensure that boundary conditions are tested
+2. Ensure that boundary conditions are tested:

    - No input data
    - Single input data item
    - No consecutive equal data values